jkenger/socialnetworksimple/README.md

 # socialnetworksimple

-This project is was made to utilized my skills on using APIS, User autherization and Authentication using JWT and Cookies, Password Hashing using BCRYPT.
+This project is was made to utilize my skills on using APIS, User autherization and Authentication using JWT and Cookies, Password Hashing using BCRYPT.

 tech used: NODEJS, EJS, JS, HTML AND CSS, MongoDB.